Aberystwyth and Climate Change

 BA English Studies and Climate Change FQ73

-BA International Politics and Climate Change (with integrated year in industry) FL73*
+BA International Relations and Climate Change (with integrated year in industry) (BA, 4 years)

 *Welsh medium provision available in these schemes